owejow/study-notes-machine-learning/probability-statistics/null-hypothesis.md

   - $Var(X + Y) = Var(X) + Var(Y)$
   - $Var(X + Y) = Var(X) + Var(Y)$

+- NOTE: the above formulation assumes that X and Y are independent random variables
 - **Variance** is defined as the average squared difference from the mean
 - **standard deviation** is the square root of the variance